-The behaviour was activated by a motion sensor that controlled either the LED (light), buzzer (sound), or motor (vibration) components.
-These electronic components were packed into a small plastic box and embedded within the object's shell (Fig. 1, bottom right), therefore, when the variable was the behaviour, the objects looked the same as the others and participants would not know what any one object would do before they picked it up.
-In other words, among the 32 objects, 8 groups of 4 looked the same and it was only after they were picked up that they produced the different behaviours (see the appendix 1 for an account on how the IOs were built).
+(sound), or motor (vibration) components.
+These electronic components were packed into a small plastic box and embedded within the object's shell (Figure 1, bottom right); therefore, when the variable was the behaviour, the objects looked the same as the others and participants would not know what any one object would do before they picked it up.
+In other words, among the 32 objects, eight groups of four looked the same and it was only after they were picked up that they produced the different behaviours (see Supplemental Material for an account on how the IOs were built).

 To avoid potential confounding variables, simple behaviours were chosen.
-Furthermore, the different behaviours produced by the objects were triggered by the same user action - to pick up and hold.
-All the objects were inactive when stationary on a surface, and produced behaviour only when picked up.
+Furthermore, the different behaviours produced by the objects were triggered by the same user action-to pick up and hold.
+All the objects were inactive when stationary on a surface and produced behaviour only when picked up.

-Behaviours were implemented using an Arduino Mini board fitted with a motion sensor to detect the objects being picked up and put down (which switched the behaviour on and off), and an output of LED lights, buzzer, and motor vibration.
+Behaviours were implemented using an Arduino Mini board fitted with a motion sensor to detect the objects being picked up and put down (which switched the behaviour on and off) and an output of LED lights, buzzer, and motor vibration.

 Behaviours were designed to occur as similarly as possible; all started when the object was picked up and stopped when put down.
-Light, sound and vibration were not continuous, but pulsating - giving a stronger impression of an active object.
-The vibration was created with a Pulse Width Modulator output that generated an almost inaudible sound (under 0.5 dbs. at a distance of 50cm) and therefore only the sense of touch was stimulated.
-The intensity range of the vibration motor was set between 0-255.
-Once the maximum intensity was reached, it dropped by 5 unit steps with 30 milliseconds delay in each drop.
+Light, sound, and vibration were not continuous but pulsating-giving a stronger impression of an active object.
+The vibration was created with a pulse width modulator output that generated an almost inaudible sound (under 0.5 dB at a distance of 50 cm), and therefore, only the sense of touch was stimulated.
+The intensity range of the vibration motor was set between 0 and 255.
+Once the maximum intensity was reached, it dropped by 5 unit steps with 30 ms delay in each drop.
 This loop continued until the object was put down by participants.
 The motion sensor would then detect that the object was in a static position and would switch off the behaviour.
 The light of the LED was set in a similar way as the vibration.
-The light intensity at its maximum level was 36 cd/m.
-Finally, the sound was a repeated sequence of two notes: a La-small (frequency 220 Hz) was played for 250 milliseconds followed by a Sol-small (frequency 196 Hz) for 250 milliseconds.
-The sequence was repeated every 2 seconds.
-A more melodic output would also have rendered the stimuli more complex, and potentially evoke reactions linked to cultural or memory preferences (e.g. appreciating certain melodic phrases); thus the sound behaviour would have been a significantly more complex stimulus than those generated by the other behaviours.
-In addition, the buzzer was small enough to fit in our Small objects that were under 8cm.
+The light intensity at its maximum level was 36 cd/m2.
+Finally, the sound was a repeated sequence of two notes: a La-small (frequency 220 Hz) was played for 250 ms followed by a Sol-small (frequency 196 Hz) for 250 ms. The sequence was repeated every 2 s.
+A more melodic output would also have rendered the stimuli more complex and potentially evoked reactions linked to cultural or memory preferences (e.g., appreciating certain melodic phrases); thus, the sound behaviour would have been a significantly more complex stimulus than those generated by other behaviours.
+In addition, the buzzer was small enough to fit in our small objects that were under 8 cm.

 A rechargeable battery pack completed the core of electronics.
-The board, the battery and the sensors were encased in a clear plastic box fitted within the objects (Fig. 1, front bottom right, size 63x35mm).
+The board, the battery, and the sensors were encased in a clear plastic box fitted within the objects (Figure 1, front bottom right, (size 63 × 35 mm)).
 Padding was used to keep the electronics core in place and to prevent it from rattling when the objects were moved.
-The LED, the sound buzzer and the motor vibration were located close to the outside of the objects to assure that the behaviour was clearly perceivable by the participants.
+The LED, the sound buzzer, and the motor vibration were located close to the outside of the objects to assure that the behaviour was clearly perceivable by the participants.
 The spheres were bought ready-made, while we laser-cut the plastic cubes and hand-sewed the canvas objects.
-The weight of the objects of the same size was almost the same across behaviours (a few grams difference).
-A small wooden block was embedded in the quiescent objects to give it a weight comparable to the others.
+The weight of the objects of same size was almost the same across behaviours (a few grams difference).
+A small wooden block was embedded in the quiescent objects to give it a weight comparable to others.